MBhargavkashyap2004/samsung-riscv/README.md

 ## Task 3

 In this task, Different type of Instruction sets were observed.
-R-type (register-register operations), I-type (register-immediate operations), S-type (store <br>
-instructions), B-type (branch instructions), U-type (load upper immediate), and J-type (jump instructions) were observed.
-Set of 15 instructions were <br>
-decoded and the type was determined.
+R-type (register-register operations), I-type (register-immediate operations), S-type (store instructions), B-type (branch instructions), U-type (load upper immediate), and J-type (jump instructions) were observed.
+Set of 15 instructions were decoded and the type was determined.

 ## Task 4

 In this task, Waveform file was obtained for the given verilog code, for the set of different instructions.
-The output was obtained by observing each and every <br>
+The output was obtained by observing each and every register operation.
-register operation.
 The waveform files for particular operations were obtained.